epsilonrt/EmbedStaticToSharedLib/README.md

 Inspired by the article [How can I link a static library to a dynamic library?](https://blog.ramdoot.in/how-can-i-link-a-static-library-to-a-dynamic- library-e1f25c8095ef)

-In this tutorial, the static library `libfiles` is compiled from the files file1.c and file2.c, while the dynamic library `libfiled` is compiled from the file file3.c and embeds all the symbols and functions of ` libfiles`.
+In this tutorial, the static library `libfiles` is compiled from the files file1.c and file2.c, while the dynamic library `libfiled` is compiled from the file file3.c and embeds all the symbols and functions of `libfiles`.
+The source files are in src/, the header files in include/.

 ## Static library files